Category Archives: Barron Cannon

 “I keep up, especially now that I have power,” Barron said.
 “It’s not like I’m a caveman.”

-“Where do you practice yoga?” he asked.
+“Where do you practice yoga?”

 “That’s probably where I’ve seen you before,” Frank said.